These are the best seatboxes | coarse and match fishing

 What to look for in a fishing seatbox

 There are two key factors when it comes to selecting a seatbox - comfort and storage.
-On the comfort front, boxes with adjustable legs will ensure you are sitting level.
-Those with 36mm legs give you the most rigid and secure base on which to sit.
+On the comfort front, boxes with adjustable legs will ensure you are sitting level and those with 36mm legs give you the most rigid and secure base on which to sit.
 However, a box is only as stable as the clamps and mechanisms that secure those legs, so take a close look at these.

 In terms of storage, modern boxes have less overall capacity than traditional seatboxes, so you have to keep the smaller items that you need close to hand in your seatbox and bulkier items such as reels and feeders in separate bags and boxes in your carryall.